-Mercedes C-Class hybrid saloon engines, drive & performance
+Mercedes C-Class hybrid saloon performance, top speed, engine

 Neither C 300 hybrid is a slouch and both handle well; the diesel-electric version in particular has buckets of torque